 before the code line

-Or copy the mkl_dfti.f90 file to the source directory of your project and include it in your Project.
+Alternatively, copy the mkl_dfti.f90 file to your project's source directory and include it in your project.

 Step 4.3.
 Can't run exe as lack of some *.dll run-time library